No Surprises: Music video

-The music video was directed by Grant Gee and was shot on 28 November 1997.
-Initially, Radiohead and their record label, Parlophone, planned to film music videos for each track on OK Computer.
+The video was directed by Grant Gee and was shot on 28 November 1997.
+Initially, Radiohead and their record label, Parlophone, planned to film videos for each track on OK Computer.
 Gee pitched concepts for "No Surprises" and "Fitter Happier".
 His initial concept for "No Surprises", which Gee later described as "some kind of sparkly music-box themed performance-based nonsense", was rejected.
 His "Fitter Happier" concept was abandoned when Parlophone decided to shoot videos only for the singles.

-Six months later, after Gee had been filming Radiohead for the documentary Meeting People Is Easy, Parlophone wanted a music video for "No Surprises" and asked Gee to pitch another concept.
-Gee listened to the song while studying a still image of the astronaut character David Bowman in the 1968 science fiction film 2001: A Space Odyssey, and wondered if he could make a music video comprising a close-up of a man in a helmet.
+Six months later, after Gee had been filming Radiohead for the documentary Meeting People Is Easy, Parlophone asked Gee to pitch another concept for "No Surprises".
+Gee listened to the song while studying an image of the astronaut character David Bowman in the 1968 science fiction film 2001: A Space Odyssey, and wondered if he could make a music video comprising a close-up of a man in a helmet.
 He was also inspired by childhood memories of underwater escape acts and alien characters in the television series UFO with helmets full of liquid.
 He fixated on the lyric "a job that slowly kills you", and conceived a real-time video that would convey the feeling of "murderous seconds".

-The crew hired a special effects company to create a perspex helmet, into which water could be slowly pumped and would allow Yorke to release the water in an emergency.
+The crew hired a special effects company to create a perspex helmet, into which water could be slowly pumped and which would allow Yorke to release the water in an emergency.
 To reduce the time for which Yorke had to hold his breath, the crew sped up part of the song, doubled the camera speed from 25 to 50 frames per second to match, and then decelerated both the song and frame rate after the water drained, keeping Yorke's vocals in synchronisation.
 Although Yorke had demonstrated that he could hold his breath for over a minute in stress-free conditions, when shooting he found it difficult to hold his breath for more than ten seconds before draining the water.
 According to Gee, "The day turned into a horror show ...
 [It was] repeated torture."
 Footage of the shoot appears in Meeting People is Easy, with Yorke becoming increasingly frustrated.
-After many failed attempts, with coaching from the assistant director, Yorke eventually completed a take.
+After many attempts, with coaching from the assistant director, Yorke eventually completed a take.